 How do we see colour?

-The full electromagnetic spectrum ranges from high energy light waves with short wavelengths, like cosmic and gamma rays, to low energy light waves with long wavelengths, like radio waves.
+The full electromagnetic spectrum ranges from high-energy light waves with short wavelengths, like cosmic and gamma rays to low-energy light waves with long wavelengths, like radio waves.

-The impossible Colors
+The impossible Colours

 Is it possible to see impossible colours?